wp-plugins/wordpress-bootstrap-css/readme.txt

 == Description ==

-Since Twitter Bootstrap was released we, at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), needed a way to consistenly add the bootstrap CSS to the very beginning of the <head> section on all web pages, regardless of the Wordpress Theme.
+Since Twitter Bootstrap was released we, at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), needed a way to consistenly add the bootstrap CSS to the very beginning of the *head* section on all web pages, regardless of the Wordpress Theme.

-It's good to have a core, underlying CSS definition so that your website appears and acts consistently across all browsers as far as possible.
+It's good practice to have a core, underlying CSS definition so that your website appears and acts consistently across all browsers as far as possible.

 Twitter Bootstrap does this extremely well.